krishnaiitd/LogisticRegression/README.md

 ## Case 1:

-I simple used the Logistic regression pipeline.
+I simply used the Logistic regression pipeline.

 ### Library used